SAP/luigi/docs/content-guidelines.md

    */
 ```

-2. Once you added your documentation in the relevant `.js` file, save your changes and run this command from the Luigi root folder:

-    ```shell
-    lerna run docu
-    ```

-    This should automatically generate the documentation and add it to the `luigi-core-api.md` or `luigi-client-api.md` file.
-Do not make changes to this file, as they will be deleted.

-3. Save and commit your changes.
+2. Save and commit your changes.
+If you have run `npm install` in the root folder (as indicated in the [contributing guidelines](../contributing.md#pull-requests)), documentation should be automatically generated and added to the `luigi-core-api.md` or `luigi-client-api.md` file.
+If not, you can run `lerna run docu` manually.

 ## Audience and language